IvanDS-OF/Slider-and-Tralslation-functions./README.md

 from matplotlib.widgets import Slider, Button
 ```

-This last is the mos important because this is the one that gives us the Slider options.
+This last is the most important because this is the one that gives us the Slider options.

 Then I will define the initial functions that can do the next:

+**Squa_C**: This is just for draw a big square with dimentions of 8 each side.

+**Squa**: This is the main function.
+We start giving the shape of the swuare _(3 x 3)_, then I write functions to transform the radiants to grades using $`a = argument * pi / 180`$